 Erika McCalpine is the director of the OSU-Cascades Diversity, Equity and Inclusion Laboratory.
-She is also a business instructor and leads the business administration program at Oregon State University – Cascades, where she teaches courses in human resources, business ethics, leadership and entrepreneurship.
+She is also a business instructor at OSU-Cascades, where she teaches courses in human resources, business ethics, leadership and entrepreneurship.

 McCalpine is a recognized advocate for advancing social equity and inclusion within OSU and weaves those themes throughout her teaching and in her work with students.
 In 2019 she received the OSU Frances Dancy Hooks Award for building bridges across cultures and showing courage in promoting diversity.
 She received the OSU-Cascades Diversity Award in 2019.